 Humans are emotional.
 We invest to improve our futures.
 Corrections and Bear Markets illicit fear that our futures will be irreparably harmed or that a major goal may be destroyed or significantly delayed.
 It makes sense that investors react…but doing so too soon, as outlined above, is even more harmful.
 Investors, driven by human emotion, cannot help themselves and they sell at the worst possible times.

 Investors and advisors need growth strategies that can make the buy and sell decisions for them using a rules-based system.
 Remove emotion from the investment process.
 Smooth the investor experience by embracing our clients’ humanity and acknowledging how they feel and act.
 In short, deliver what investors need... and Deliver What Investors Expect®.

 Sources and Disclosures:

-Copyright © 2018 Beaumont Financial Partners, LLC DBA Beaumont Capital Management (BCM).
+Copyright © 2020 Beaumont Capital Management LLC (BCM).
 All rights reserved.

 Past performance is no guarantee of future results.
 Diversification does not ensure a profit or guarantee against a loss.
 As with all investments, there are associated inherent risks including loss of principal.

 Please contact your Relationship Manager for more information or to address any questions that you may have.

 Beaumont Capital Management LLC, 75 2nd Avenue, Suite 700, Needham, MA 02494, (844) 401-7699.